 |Operation task list (6)||The operation task list displays details for single deployments that are part of the deployment campaign.
 The list displays information in six columns:

 Restarting a failed deployment

 In case a deployment fails, the Management System will attempt the deployment of a workload up to three times automatically.
-After that, the deployment can be restarted manually through the ellipsis menu in the operation task list.
+After that, the deployment can be restarted manually through the retry button in the operation task list.

 To see the error information of the deployment, hover over the red warning sign in the status column.

 The overlay gives information on the type of error in a message, a short troubleshooting hint and the time the error occurred.
 Note that troubleshooting hints are not available for every error case.

 Follow the instructions below to retry a deployment.